Day Trading Cryptocurrency: The Best Strategies for Success

 Each exchange must attract market makers, also known as liquidity providers, to provide bids and offers to the exchange order book.
 These bids and offers influence price and liquidity.
 Unlike US equities, where regulation requires brokers to execute customer trades at the best price in the market (i.e. across all the exchanges), there is no similar requirement in crypto.
 Therefore, a small exchange with low liquidity will often deliver inferior prices to customers of that exchange.

-Since exchanges can differ significantly in terms of liquidity or pricing, such as due to supply and demand variations, there is a lot of opportunity, and risk, for traders in the market.
+Since exchanges can differ significantly in terms of liquidity or pricing, such as due to supply and demand variations, there is a lot of opportunity, and risk, for crypto day traders.

 Access to markets

 Cryptocurrency exchanges cater to an international customer base, are based throughout the world, are generally unregulated, and are therefore open 24/7/365.
-Traders can place orders at any time of day or night, and exchanges operate continuously to provide easy access for their users.
+Crypto day traders can place orders at any time of day or night, and exchanges operate continuously to provide easy access for their users.
 Though, practically speaking, exchanges may be down periodically for maintenance and system upgrades.

 Fiat vs. Stablecoins